AndriousSolutions/mvc/README.md

 While the 'Contoller', in this arrangement, controls the current 'state' of the application and any direction the application takes in its lifecycle.

 ![MVC Diagram](https://i.imgur.com/r4C1y28.png)

 Placed in your main.dart file, only four simple Classes in all are involved with the intent here to make the implementation of **MVC** in Flutter as intuitive as possible.
-Further notice how Dependency Injection is introduced in its purest form--- with each **MVC** component appropriately passed to one another as parameters.
+Further notice how Dependency Injection is introduced in its purest form---with each **MVC** component appropriately passed to one another as parameters.
 ![4 Classes](https://i.imgur.com/BqxMSeP.png)

-Simply inherit from the appropriate MVC Classes:
+Simply inherit from the three "KISS" MVC Classes:
 AppModel, AppView and AppConntroller

-Below, for example, are the subclasses of the three MVC Classes.
+Below, for example, are the subclasses of those three MVC Classes.
-Now fill them up with what will make up your Flutter applcation (the appropriate code in the appropriate Class), and you're done!
+Now you fill them up with what will make up your Flutter applcation (with the appropriate code in the appropriate Class), and you're done!

 Model Class
 ![Model](https://i.imgur.com/mUIo8sq.png)